 Dr. Hedda Meadan is an Associate Professor at the Department of Special Education at the University of Illinois, a Goldstick Family Scholar, and a Board Certified Behavior Analyst.
 Dr. Meadan’s areas of interest include social-communication skills and challenging behavior of individuals with autism and other developmental disabilities and intervention methods to enhance these spheres of functioning.

 Supporting Children with Autism Through Their Day | Series

-This four-part webinar series will focus on supporting young children with autism and their families.
-Throughout the series, our highly respected presenters will take us through important steps in the lives of families of children with autism and related disorders.
+The four-part webinar series focuses on supporting young children with autism and their families.
+Throughout the series, highly respected presenters lead us through important steps in the lives of families of children with autism and related disorders.